Anonymous-Author-2021/pytorch-lightning/README.md

 </div>

 ###### \*Codecov is > 90%+ but build delays may show less
+## This fork mainly just aims to restore the iteration based evaluation and checkpointing funcitonality.
+More information [here](https://github.com/PyTorchLightning/pytorch-lightning/issues/2534#issuecomment-948443956).
 ______________________________________________________________________

 ## PyTorch Lightning is just organized PyTorch

 Lightning disentangles PyTorch code to decouple the science from the engineering.
 ![PT to PL](docs/source/_static/images/general/pl_quick_start_full_compressed.gif)